hexdoc-dev/hexdoc-mod-template/README.md

 ### Setting up a PyPI account (optional, but highly recommended)

-PyPI is the main Python package repository (like Node's NPM). hexdoc plugins are set up by default to (mostly) automatically publish versions to PyPI when you release a new version of your mod, so that other hexdoc plugins can use content from them. [hexdoc-hexcasting](https://pypi.org/project/hexdoc-hexcasting/) and [hexdoc-minecraft](https://pypi.org/project/hexdoc-minecraft/) are two examples of hexdoc plugins that your web book already depends on.
+PyPI is the main Python package repository (like Node's NPM). hexdoc plugins are set up by default to (mostly) automatically publish versions to PyPI when you release a new version of your mod.

 * [Create a PyPI account](https://pypi.org/account/register/).
 * Follow [these steps](https://docs.pypi.org/trusted-publishers/creating-a-project-through-oidc/) to configure a pending publisher for your plugin.